 Where are we now?
 We are like many companies, navigating the complexities of return to the office.
-We have NOT mandated utilization of any of our 29 offices, but we have given tooling to HR to manage local requirements in all 17 countries.
+We have NOT mandated utilization of our 29 offices, but we have given tooling to HR to manage local requirements in all 17 countries.

 We have put the power in our end users’ hands for the choice and visibility into office utilization to return safely and comfortably when they are ready.

 We did not stop there.
 Our users have asked for more.
-We have responded and now version 3 allows our employees to opt in to sharing their use of the offices with peers.
+We have responded and now version 3 allows our employees to opt into sharing their use of the offices with peers.